Maximize Data Lookup Efficiency with Google Sheets MATCH Function

 MATCH Function in a Horizontal Range

-To find the position of the ad type "Banner" within the horizontal range, we can use this formula:
+To find the position of the ad type "Banner" within the horizontal range, we can use the following MATCH formula:

 =MATCH("Banner", B2:E2, 0)